E-B-Manohar/Face-Detection-using-OpenCV/README.md

 # Face-Detection-using-OpenCV

 ## About the dataset:
-391 directories containing sequence of pictures of each person.
+391 directories containing sequence of pictures of each person. (too large to upload: ~45MB)
 ## Various Tasks:
 1. Learnt to use OpenCV to display the image files from the dataset.
 2. Coded to deal with corrupted files like zero size, unrecognised images, so.